1) the development of the human embryo. To understand how embryogenesis proceeds, we investigate inherited

 2) genetic orphan diseases.
-One way of understanding biological processes as complex as cancer, cognition, development, sleep or ageing for instance is to investigate familial cases that show extreme example of these traits.
-Concretely to uncover genes preventing ageing,you may want to study patients that age prematurely or to understand hair growth you may focus on people with no hair (alopecia) or too much hair (hypertrichosis).
+To gain understanding of biological processes as diverse as cancer, cognition, development, sleep or ageing, we investigate familial cases that show extreme example for these traits.
+Concretely to uncover genes preventing ageing, we will study patients that age prematurely or to understand hair growth we will focus on people with no hair (alopecia) or too much hair (hypertrichosis).

 Once we have uncovered the genetic variant responsible for a given